0hmX/Eui/README.md

     *   `--output_dir <directory>`: (Optional) The base directory where all intermediate and final outputs (script, code, audio, media, final video) will be saved.
 Defaults to `output/full_pipeline_run/`.
 *   **Example:**
     ```bash
-    python bin/eui.py all --topic "The Wonders of the Cosmos" --output_dir video_projects/cosmos_show
+    uv run bin/eui.py all --topic "The Wonders of the Cosmos" --output_dir video_projects/cosmos_show
     ```

 ## Project Structure